Journalist me: why did you choose The Goose Road as the title for your book?

 In 2014, the Imperial War Museums had published a wonderful collection called First World War Poems from the Front, edited by Paul O’Prey.
 I drew up a long list of possible titles from imagery in these poems.

-Read the full article On Josh’s site via Myths, mistakes & other inner debates about naming The Goose Road
+Read the rest of the original guest blog via this link: Myths, mistakes & other inner debates about naming The Goose Road